processing-r/Processing.R/raw-docs/devel/compilation.md

 ### Install

+- Run `./scripts/generate-ant-file.sh`
-- Run `./scripts/generate-ant-file.sh` to get a valid build.xml
+  - this will generate a valid build.xml
+- Run `ant install`
-- Run `ant install`, the modes will be installed into PDE.
+  - the mode will be installed into PDE

 <div align="center">
 	<img src="../img/editor.png" alt="Editor" width="500">